PatrikBichis/dotnet-core-reaction-speed-game/README.md

 *There are a lot more scripts but these are the most impotent.*

+> To get this running on the Raspberry Pi  you just clone this repository and run the script ./scripts/start.sh and that's it. *(All the needed containers will be downloaded and built and started automatically)*

 I developed the hole program and the IOT parts before assembling the hardware, I used Docker Desktop to run the containers on my Windows computer.
 To simulating the hardware I simulating the input I used keyboard numbers 1-5 and outputting the button LED states to the console output.
 When running the game on my developing computer I comment the speed-game part from the docker compose file.
 So I easier could build the .Net Core code and starting it with the simulation (-s) parameter added.
 The -m parameter is if the game should publish MQTT information, that information is used for the IOT part.
 (Used the /scripts/windows/buildAndRun.bat script)